Request Request an Appointment Call Call Our Office Map Map Us

 Request Request An Appointment

-Emergency Dentistry – East York • Toronto, Ontario
+Emergency Dentistry – East York Toronto, Ontario

-We Treat Dental Injuries & Pain Fast
+Fast Treatment for Dental Injuries & Pain

 Woman holding jaw

 A broken tooth, severe toothache, or similar dental emergency can be a stressful situation.
 We understand that you’re looking for help now, not in a few more days or weeks.
 At Donlands Family Dentistry, we believe in being available to our valued patients when they need us most.
 That’s why our team makes time for emergency treatment as soon as possible.
-Don’t wait – contact us right away We are conveniently located in in East York and near Danforth and we’re happy to serve individuals and families from all over the greater Toronto area.
+Don’t wait – contact us right away.
+We are conveniently located in in East York and near Danforth and we’re happy to serve individuals and families from all over the greater Toronto area.

 Why Choose Donlands Family Dentistry for Emergency Dentistry?